8 Gallons Is How Many Pints

 Pints = 5 Gallons × 8 = 40 Pints

 Consider a scientist conducting an experiment that requires precise measurements of a liquid.
-The experiment protocol specifies using 0.75 gallons of a solution.
-To convert this to pints, the scientist would use the formula:
+That said, the experiment protocol specifies using 0.
+75 gallons of a solution.

 Pints = Gallons × 8